SasView/sasmodels/doc/ref/intro.rst

 $q$ vector in the plane of the detector.
 We define the angle $\phi$ as the angle between the $q$ vector and the horizontal ($x$) axis of the plane of the detector.

-For information about polarised and magnetic scattering, see here_.
+For information about polarised and magnetic scattering, see :ref:`magnetism`.

-.. _here: polar_mag_help.html